Philipp Graf Lerchenfeld: Career

-Political work
+Political career

 Lerchenfeld was elected to the local council of Köfering in 1990, and the district council of Regensburg in 2002.

 In the 2003 Bavarian state election, he was elected into the Bavarian State Parliament, where he was a member of the Committee on Economic Affairs, Infrastructure, Transport and Technology from 2003 to 2008.
 In the 2008 election, he was re-elected and worked as a member of the Committee on State Budget and Financial Affairs and was the financial policy spokesman for the CSU parliamentary group until 2013.

 By coincidence, in 2013 there were both a Bavarian state election and a German Federal Election.
 He chose to run for the latter and successfully won the Regensburg Electoral District with 48.5% of the vote.
 In September 2017, he did not seek re-election.

 Lerchenfeld died due to lung cancer on 1 December 2017 in Köfering, at the age of 65.
 At his funeral, he was honored for being "Noble, conscientious and philanthropic".
 Among many other designations Köfering's mayor Armin Dirscherl emphasised that Lerchenfeld was a Köferinger who made great efforts for the good of the village.
 Among the notable guests were Rudolf Voderholzer and Franz von Bayern.